ESEE 5P Black

-How To Choose The Right Type Of Hunting Knife?
+Q: How To Choose The Right Type Of Hunting Knife?

-The best way to get the information you need to choose the right hunting knife is to spend some time online reading reviews and guides like this (including the section immediately following this entitled “Things to Look for When Buying a Hunting Knife”).
+A: The best way to get the information you need to choose the right hunting knife is to spend some time online reading reviews and guides like this (including the section immediately following this entitled “Things to Look for When Buying a Hunting Knife”).
 In addition you can go to online hunting forums and post questions to get responses or talk to someone at a true sporting goods store (not just a sneaker store) if there is such a shop near where you live.

 Things to Look for When Buying a Hunting Knife

-The basic technology of the knife may not have changed much in the past 200 years but there are still a number of different qualities and characteristics you’ll want to look for when shopping for a hunting knife, these include:
+The basic technology of the knife may not have changed much in the past 200 years but there are still a number of different qualities and characteristics you’ll want to look for when shopping for a knife, these include:

 Type of Steel – There are two primary types of steel used in the best hunting knives today: stainless steel and high carbon or HC steel.
 High carbon steel is more expensive than regular stainless steel or standard carbon steel but it’s easier to sharpen, holds an edge better and resist the corrosion that commonly plagues standard carbon steel.
-Anytime you see “HC” in the knife’s name it’s indicating the hunting knife blade is made of high carbon steel.
+Anytime you see “HC” in the knife’s name it’s indicating the blade is made of high carbon steel.
 While high carbon steel is gaining in popularity most quality knives today still feature stainless steel blades because they’re durable and low maintenance.
 Stainless steel will be a little bit harder to sharpen but most people don’t mind.